 With this Series B round of $35 million (₦12.6 billion), Flutterwave has now raised over $55 million (₦19.9 billion) within four years.
 And with the participation of Endeavor Catalyst in the round, Flutterwave becomes Endeavor's first investee in Nigeria.

-With over $110 million (₦39.8 billion) capital under its management, Endeavor Catalyst is used to support Endeavor Entrepreneurs with their equity financing rounds.
-In 2019, Olugbenga 'GB' Agboola (CEO of Flutterwave), Ife Orioke (CCO of Flutterwave) Kene Okwuosa (CEO of Filmhouse Cinemas) and Moses Babatope (Co-founder of FilmOne) became Endeavor Entrepreneurs.
+With over $110 million (₦39.8 billion) capital under its management, Endeavor Catalyst supports Endeavor Entrepreneurs with their equity financing rounds.
+In 2019, Olugbenga 'GB' Agboola (CEO of Flutterwave), Ife Orioke (CCO of Flutterwave), Kene Okwuosa (CEO of Filmhouse Cinemas) and Moses Babatope (Co-founder of FilmOne) became Endeavor Entrepreneurs.

 We’re excited to be part of Flutterwave's growth story, with GB and Ife as active Endeavor Entrepreneurs, and with Endeavor Catalyst’s investment in Flutterwave’s Series B—our venture capital fund’s first investment in Nigeria.
 Catalyst is just one of the ways that Endeavor supports high-impact entrepreneurs across 38+ under-served markets.
 We look forward to supporting even more Endeavor Entrepreneur-led companies in our ecosystem.